ssntpl/neev/docs/authentication.md

 Passwordless login via secure email links.
 Always available — no config toggle.

+Magic links are **stateful and single-use**: an opaque, high-entropy token is stored **hashed** in the `magic_link_tokens` table (only the plain token ever leaves the app, inside the emailed URL).
+On successful use the row is **deleted**, so a link can never be replayed, and issuing a new link **invalidates the user's previous link** for that channel.

+> A valid magic link completes login **without** enforcing MFA, even if the user
+> has MFA enabled (by design — same posture as OAuth login).
+See [security.md](./security.md).

 ### Flow

-1. User enters email on login page
+1. User enters email and requests a link (`POST /neev/sendLoginLink`)
-2. Clicks "Send Login Link"
-3. Receives email with secure link
+2. Receives an email with a secure link containing an opaque `token`
-4. Clicks link to authenticate
+3. Opens the link → the token is validated and consumed
-5. Automatically logged in
+4. Automatically logged in (web: session; API: a login token)

 ### API Example